Costume Jewellery and an Americano

 “That would be nice.
 What if we meet at twelve at that fish restaurant in the High Street and I will buy you lunch.”

-Saturday and Archie is in the supermarket at the checkout flirting with the till lady as she scans the few bits from his basket.
+Saturday.
+Archie was in the supermarket at the checkout flirting with the till lady as she scans the few bits from his basket.
 He pays with a fifty and she feeds it into the note checker.
 It’s rejected.

 “Are you sure?”